 Are you experiencing nagging ankle pain?
 Pain and swelling on the outside of your ankle?
 Have you sprained your ankles more than once?
 It could be sinus tarsi syndrome!
+Our Oakville Acupuncture Team has seen it all!

 What is Sinus Tarsi Syndrome?